nialexsan/meteor-tap-i18n-schema/README.md

 ### Instalation

-In your Meteor app directory, enter:
+In your Meteor app directory put it into `packages/` folder

-`meteor add ansyg:tap-i18n-schema`

 ### Example